Exploring Indigenous Histories

 Through this series, we aim to continue our work toward reconciliation by providing community-based, experiential learning.
 Actively engaging with the Indigenous history of the trails we run, teaches us about the enduring presence and contributions of Indigenous peoples in Manitoba and helps us recognize the layers of history embedded in these familiar landscapes.

-Come run, learn, and reflect with us as we journey together on the traditional lands of the Anishinaabeg, Ininiwak, Anisininewuk, Dakota Oyate and Red River Métis.
+Come run, learn, and reflect with us as we journey together on the traditional lands of the Anishinaabeg, Ininiwak, Anisininewuk, Dakota Oyate, and Red River Métis.
 By highlighting the historical significance of the locations to Indigenous peoples, it helps to ensure that these histories are not forgotten.

 Run details:

-Time: Meet at 9:00 am, welcome and start at 9:15 am.
+Time: Meet at 9:00 am at Charret Park, 3310 Pembina Hwy, welcome and start at 9:15 am.
 Expect the first loop to take 1-1.5 hours.